tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/peru.rst

 Testing environment
 ~~~~~~~~~~~~~~~~~~~

-Odoo provides a testing environment that can be activated before your company goes into production.
+CoquiAPPs provides a testing environment that can be activated before your company goes into production.

 When using the testing environment and the IAP signature, you don’t need to buy testing credits
 for your transactions as all of them are validated by default.